-Submitted specimens must be accompanied by a fully completed DHHS Serology Form #3445 (PDF, 385 KB) for confirmatory TREP-SURE EIA testing or DHHS Syphilis Screening Serology Form #3446 (PDF, 185 KB) for TRUST screening.
+Submitted specimens must be accompanied by a fully completed Special Serology Form #3445 (PDF, 111 KB) for confirmatory TREP-SURE EIA testing or DHHS Syphilis Screening Serology Form #3446 (PDF, 86 KB) for TRUST screening.
 Failure to supply the requested patient information may result in significantly delayed specimen testing or compromised test results.
 Only serum may be submitted for primary serologic syphilis testing.
 Specimens submitted for diagnostic testing not labeled with correct patient identification information will not be tested.
-Minimal patient specimen identification includes full first and last name and either SSN or date of birth.
+Minimal patient specimen identification includes full first and last name and either SSN, date of birth, or other unique identifier.
 Specimens which, for any reason, are deemed unsuitable or inappropriate for diagnostic testing will not be tested and will be discarded.
 Specimens received without a test requisition will be properly stored for ten days pending verbal and/or written notification of the submitter.
 Unless a test requisition is received, the specimen will be discarded at the end of the holding period.

 All screening tests performed in this laboratory which are determined to be reactive will be confirmed by the TREP-SURE EIA, unless a previous positive TREP-SURE or other confirmatory test result is on file at the laboratory.
 In those cases, only the screening test results will be reported.